Business Customs

 Telecommunications/Electronics

-Access to high-quality telecommunications services, particularly high-speed/high-capacity data transmission and the internet, is widely available.
-Tunisia uses GSM cellular phone technology, although 3G and 4G network services are available.
-Many U.S. cellular companies provide roaming service to Tunisia, though verification of availability with a particular carrier is advised prior to travel.
+Access to high-quality telecommunications services, particularly high-speed/high-capacity data transmission and internet access, is widely available.
+Tunisia uses GSM cellular phone technology; 4G and 5G network services are also available.
+Many U.S. cellular companies provide roaming service in Tunisia, though verification of availability with a particular carrier is advised prior to travel.
 International calling cards do not work in Tunisia.

-Six private Internet Service Providers are licensed by the GOT.
+Seven private Internet Service Providers are licensed by the government.
 Broadband connections have recently been made available to private customers.
-In 2022, there were about 12.3 million internet subscribers, 81.3% of which (10 million) subscribed through smartphones.
+In 2024, there were about 12.4 million internet subscribers, 81% (10 million) of which subscribed through smartphones.

-Voice over Internet Protocol (VOIP) services are available in Tunisia and provided by the telecom operators (Tunisie Telecom, Lycamobile, Ooredoo, and Orange).
-The use of VOIP technologies and applications such as Skype, Messenger, and WhatsApp is permitted.
+Voice over Internet Protocol (VOIP) services are available and provided by the telecom operators (Tunisie Telecom, Ooredoo, and Orange).
+The use of VOIP technologies and applications such as Messenger and WhatsApp is permitted.

 Transportation

-The railway network is operated by the public sector company Société Nationale des Chemins de Fer Tunisiens (SNCFT), and Société de Transport de Tunis (TransTu) operates the light-metro railway.
+The railway network is operated by the public sector company Société Nationale des Chemins de Fer Tunisiens (SNCFT); Société de Transport de Tunis (TransTu) operates the light-metro railway.
 TransTu also runs the public urban railway and bus transport system in Tunis.

-A 53-mile high-speed train network, dubbed Rapid Railway Network (RFR), at http://rfr.tn/ is under construction in Greater Tunis, using EU funding.
-The first six-mile portion of the network was completed in July 2021 and entered into service in March 2023.
+A 53-mile high-speed train network, dubbed Rapid Railway Network (RFR), is under construction in Greater Tunis, using EU funding.
+The first six-mile portion of the network (line E) entered into service in 2023 and the second eight-mile portion (line D) entered into service in January 2025.

 Although overall road and telecom infrastructure in Tunisia is developed, regional disparities exist.
 Rural areas in south and central Tunisia lag behind the major urban centers on the coast.